linode/docs/docs/products/tools/marketplace/guides/jupyterlab/index.md

 authors: ["Linode"]
 ---

 [JupyterLab](https://jupyter.org/) stands as the cutting-edge web-based interactive development environment, catering to notebooks, code, and data.
-With a flexible interface, users can effortlessly configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.
+With a flexible interface, users can easily configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.

 ## Deploying a Marketplace App